maxckelly/codeAcademyBootCamp/week-06/day-18-Rails.md

   ```
 - Finding a record when you don't have primary key you can search.
 This is done by `<scaffoldName>.where(<key>: <value>)` for example: `HighScore.where(name: "Fun game 4")` this then spits back the fun game record.
 - You can use a wild card so that it can search all the records with the key value `<scaffoldName>.where(<key>: "<value>%")` for example: `HighScore.where(name: "fun"%)`
+- You can also see a range of the records by doing `<scaffoldName>.where(<key> > <value>)` for example: `HighScore.where(high_score > 3000)`
+- You can delete by assigning the record to a variable and typing `<variableName>.delete` this deletes the last value off the array.

+## Adding to Schema
+- The below allows you to add to the scaffold.
+However the below doesn't generate any view etc... when you do it the below way.
+Scaffold generates it automatically while the below doesn't.
+This means it doesn't appear on the site.
+You will have to add this manually

+- `rails generate migration add_<nameOfElementYouWantToAdd>_to_<scaffoldName> <keyName>: <dataType>` an example of this is: `rails generate migration add_user_to_high_scores name: string`
+- Another way of doing this is: `rails generate migration create_holders <keyName>:<dataType>` an example of this is: `rails generate migration create_holders name:string age:integer`.

+# Ryan Speak